 Most ears are formed in a way that water drains out on its own.
 Infection can set in if there is a scratch in lining of ear canal (like from using Qtips), or if water is trapped in ear canal, which can occur with wax buildup.
 The infection forms in the skin that lines the ear canal.

-So after you’ve tried bending you head to the side with no success, CNC Hearing and Balance Center’s Sarah McGuire, NP, APRN, has a few tips to help.
+So after you’ve tried bending your head to the side with no success, CNC Hearing and Balance Center has a few tips to help.

 - Dry your ear after swimming with a hairdryer set on low heat and speed.